hashicorp/terraform-cdk/website/docs/cdktf/concepts/interoperability-workflows.html.md

 app.synth();
 ```

-To use this as a Terraform module, run `cdktf synth` and copy the resulting `cdktf.out/stacks/random-pet-module/cdk.tf.json` file out to the module folder where you want to use it.
-It can be referenced like any other HCL Terraform module, as below:
+To use this as a Terraform module, run `cdktf synth` and copy the resulting `cdktf.out/stacks/random-pet-module/cdktf.json` file out to the module directory in your HCL project.

+Once the `cdktf.json` file is transferred, you can reference the pet name module as you would any other HCL Terraform module:

 ```terraform
 terraform {